Optimal Training of Mean Variance Estimation Neural Networks: Introduction

 \textit{Organisation:}

-This paper consists of 6 sections, this introduction being the first.
+This paper consists of 5 sections, this introduction being the first.
 In Section \ref{trainingdifficulties}, we go through the problems with MVE networks that have recently been reported in the literature.
 In the same section, we show that these problems can be resolved by following the recommendation of using a warm-up period.
-The following Section \ref{afterwarmup} gives a theoretical motivation in favor of updating both the mean and the variance after the warm-up as opposed to keeping the mean fixed and only learning the variance.
+We also provide additional theoretical motivation in favor of updating both the mean and the variance after the warm-up as opposed to keeping the mean fixed and only learning the variance.
 Section \ref{separaterularization} explains, both intuitively and using classical theory, why we expect to need different amounts of regularization for the mean and the variance estimates.
 Both the effect of the warm-up and of separate regularization are experimentally examined in Section \ref{Experimental}.
 The final section summarizes the results, gives a list of recommendations when training an MVE network, and provides possible avenues for future work.

 All the code used in the experiments of this paper can be found at \url{https://github.com/LaurensSluyterman/Mean_Variance_Estimation}.